rodolfo42/rodolfo42.github.io/_posts/2014-04-08-better-way-to-process-long-streams-of-data.md

 ### Improving

-Basically, I discarded the notion of a total, since it may not be consistent due to the concurrency issues mentioned above.
+Basically, I discarded the notion of a total, since it may not be consistent due to concurrency issues.
 From there, I just needed some way to figure out when to stop processing.

 This is something that applies when: